slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Nothing is as good or as bad as it seems."
 -- Scott Galloway*

+> *"To see we must forget the name of the thing we are looking at."
+-- Claude Monet*

+> *"Ninety percent of everything is crap."
+-- Theodore Sturgeon*

+> *"Be curious, not judgmental."
+-- Walt Whitman*

+> *"He uses statistics as a drunken man uses lamp posts - for support rather than for illumination."
+-- Andrew Lang*

 ### Hints

 <!--
+> *"If you want to know how good a surgeon is, don’t ask other doctors.
+Ask the nurses."*

 - Two people with opposing views on a topic can see the same evidence, and still come away both validated by it.
 Evaluating evidence (especially when it is complicated or unclear) requires a great deal of mental energy.
 Our brains prefer to take shortcuts.
 Accepting information which confirms our beliefs is easy and requires little mental energy.
 - if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
 - tese antitheses -> syntesis